trcollinson/amazonqdevtest/README.md

 The test command will automatically generate a coverage report in the terminal and an HTML report in the `htmlcov` directory.

 To view the HTML coverage report, open `htmlcov/index.html` in your browser.

-## Adding New Endpoints

-To add new endpoints to this API:

-1. Define new functions in the `template.yaml` file
-2. Create corresponding handlers in separate directories
-3. Add unit tests for the new endpoints
-4. Run `sam build` and `sam deploy` to update your deployment